Here's what the drug Maria Sharapova was taking does to your body

-Along with the suspension, Sharapova will be docked the $375,000 and ranking points she earned for reaching the quarterfinals at the Australian Open.

-Sharapova admitted in March that she failed a drug test at the Australian Open.
-She’d been found to have been taking meldonium, a drug added to the World Anti-Doping Agency’s list of banned substances in January 2016.
+Champion tennis player Maria Sharapova admitted that she had failed a drug test at the Australian Open, for taking a drug that was added to the World Anti-Doping Agency’s list of banned substances in January.

+But what does the drug — called meldonium — actually do to the body?

 What is meldonium?

-Meldonium (also known as Mildronate) is used to treat inadequate blood flow to the organs, especially the heart.
+Meldonium (also known as Mildronate) is an “anti-ischemic” drug, which means it’s used to treat inadequate bloodflow to the organs, especially the heart.

-According to the Latvian pharmaceutical company Grindex, which manufactures the drug, it helps protect patients with chest pain caused by heart disease against tissue damage, chronic heart failure, and brain circulation disorders.

-It can also improve physical capacity and mental function — in everyone, not just those with disorders.
+According to the Latvian pharmaceutical company Grindex, which manufactures the drug, it not only protects against tissue damage in patients with angina pectoris (chest pain due to heart disease), chronic heart failure, and disorders of brain circulation, but also improves physical capacity and mental function in both ischemic and healthy people.

-Sharapova said she’d been taking the drug since 2006 because of several health concerns, including magnesium deficiency, irregular results on a heart function test called an EKG, and diabetes, which she said runs in her family.
+Sharapova claims she had been taking the drug since 2006 because of several health concerns, including magnesium deficiency, an irregular EKG (a test of heart function), and diabetes, a condition she said runs in her family.

 What does it do to the body?

-In people with diabestes, taking meldonium along with other drugs may help lesson symptoms and severity of the illness, according to some animal studies and severeral small studies of the drug in people.

-In healthy people, though, the drug may increase endurance by raising oxygen uptake, which is why it was banned by anti-doping authorities, the Associated Press reports.
+Some animal studies and small human studies suggest that meldonium, in combination with other drugs, may help treat diabetes.
+But others studies suggest the drug could increase the endurance performance of athletes by increasing oxygen uptake, which is why it was banned by anti-doping authorities, the AP reports.

 Who’s taking it?

-Sharapova said she was unaware the drug had been added to the list of banned substances.
+Sharapova claims that she was unaware the drug had been added to the list of banned substances.

-She added that she had been legally taking the medicine for the past decade.
+She added that she had been legally taking the medicine for the past 10 years.

-Still, Sharapova isn’t the only athlete who’s tested positive for meldonium.
-Former European ice-dancing champion Ekaterina Bobrova told Russian media in March that she’d failed a test for the drug as well, the AP reported.
-And in February, some news agencies reported that former world champion 1,500-meter runner Abeba Aregawi had tested positive for the drug.
+But the tennis star isn’t the only athlete who’s tested positive for this drug.
+Former European ice-dancing champion Ekaterina Bobrova also told Russian media on Monday that she had failed a drug test for taking meldonium, the AP reported.
+And in February, media sources reported that former world champion 1,500-meter runner Abeba Aregawi had tested positive for the drug.

 NOW WATCH: Watch Maria Sharapova explain why she failed a drug test